Our Blog

 This number should consistently increase week over week.
 If it isn't, refer back to GSC to see what issues need addressing.
 Once you've done some auditing, turn attention back to your client's site to examine their internal linking structure.

 It's not just incoming links that strengthen a website's presence.
 It's also vital to establish a solid internal linking structure.
+The easiest way to do this is to link to a few other articles on a blog each time you publish something new.

 I would strongly advise your clients to add it to their tool stack and put it to use for previously published content and future blog content.